 Auditory neuropathy spectrum disorder (ANSD)

-ANSD happens when the hearing part of the inner ear (cochlea) detects sound normally but has a problem sending signals to the brain.
-Many children with ANSD have impaired balance function.
-They often have more than one risk factor for developing both hearing loss and balance impairment.
+Children with ASND often have more than one risk factor for developing both hearing loss and balance impairment.
 Risk factors include:

 - lack of oxygen at birth (hypoxia)